 Well, last week, on Prisync Blog, we covered 6 simple practices to be implemented to avoid fraudulent attempts towards ecommerce sites.
 You better check them out, because you know what they say: Safety First!

 Community is all what many businesses have, and that’s not an exception to ecommerce only.
-Becky Bieber of SAP covered this lovely piece on how to with community-powered commerce and it’s definitely worth reading.
+Becky Bieber of SAP covered a lovely piece on how to with community-powered commerce and it’s definitely worth reading.

 Gas prices are sort of riding on a roller-coaster these days, and it’s wise to dig down the effects of these fluctuations on retail market.
 Well, this piece on RetailWire just does that and tries to see whether low gas prices help or hurt retailers.

 Cross-border commerce is a big thing nowadays, and the Canadian-US border is a hot one in respect to that.
 US online shoppers nowadays are flocking towards Canadian ecommerce sites due to the declines in Canadian dollar and this piece on Internet Retailer analyses this situation insightfully.

 Networking is a must for any industry when applied in the right dose.
 On Prisync Blog, last week, we listed 9 major European ecommerce events happening in 2016, from Paris to Amsterdam, Stockholm and all.